 M.-C. Girard and C.M.
 Girard: Traitement des données de télédétection.
-2^{eme} édition, 2010.
+2eme édition, 2010.

 In addition, the website of the Canada Centre for Remote Sensing has some easy tutorials that you can access for free.
-And remember that the Internet is your friend when it comes to learning remote sensing - there are lots of sites where people have already asked the exact questions you will be asking yourself as you go through this course, and other, usually knowledgeable, people have answered them.
+And remember that the Internet is your friend when it comes to learning remote sensing - there are ots of sites where people have already asked the exact questions you will be asking yourself as nis course, and other, usually knowledgeable, people have answered them. s you go through